Builditluc/wiki-tui/docs/contributing/develop-code.md

 * The programming language [Rust](https://www.rust-lang.org/tools/install)
 * A functioning version of git
 * Some code editor
-* If you want to [change the backend](../getting-started/installation.md), plase make sure to check if you need extra dependencies
+* If you want to [change the backend](../getting-started/installation.md), please make sure to check if you need extra dependencies

-And thats it!
+And that's it!

 ## Fork and clone the Repo

-First you have to fork the wiki-tui repository.
+First, you have to fork the wiki-tui repository.

 ??? info "From the [GitHub Documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository):"
     > Images are taken from the Documentation and the numbers will be different for wiki-tui